iAbhishek91/learn-terraform/docs/01-tf-basic-concept.md

   - State locking can be applied is backend supports it.
 For every write action terraform creates a lock so that other actions are not able to access the same resource simultaneously.
   - There is a mechanism of force unlock which allows forcefully acquire the resource.
 Be careful with this command.
 - Hashicorp do not promote yaml, instead uses Their own configuration language.
+- Terraform uses parallelism, to create resource quicker, the default value is 10.

 ## Terms with terraform